-This may seem wildly unrealistic, but I believe such highways could double or triple travel speed, and prevent nearly all accidents.
+"Underground highways" may sound wildly unrealistic, I believe they could double or triple travel speed, and prevent nearly all accidents.
 A system that doubles travel speed, prevents a million deaths and 35 million serious injuries worldwide, and saves \$230 billion in U.S. hospital bills alone is not only realistic, it is inevitable.
-159 Why should we put up with anything less?
+168 Why should we put up with anything less?
 Our ancestors were not content with sailing ships and horse-drawn carriages on dirt roads.
 They made steamships and automobiles - a gigantic improvement.
 It is time for us to take similar giant steps.
 We should never be satisfied with systems that can be made far safer and better.
 People everywhere on earth deserve the best that technology has to offer.